 - Nose profile with visible humps or depressions on the bridge

 - Nasal tip that is enlarged or bulbous, drooping, upturned, or hooked

 - Nasal asymmetry

-As the American Society of Plastic Surgeons notes, the focus of rhinoplasty is moving toward things like fixing a crooked nose, removing humps and fixing asymmetry while still maintaining a person’s ethnic identity.
+As the American Society of Plastic Surgeons notes, the focus of rhinoplasty is moving toward things like fixing a crooked nose, removing humps in the nasal bridge, and fixing asymmetry while still maintaining a person’s ethnic identity.
 By reshaping the nasal structures, including bone, cartilage, and skin, a cosmetic surgeon can help achieve one or more of the following:

 - Straighten a crooked nose